grahamcarman/docs/astro/authorize-deployments-to-your-cloud.md

 ---
-sidebar_label: 'Authorize Deployments to your cloud'
+sidebar_label: 'Authorize Deployments to cloud resources'
-title: 'Authorize a Deployment to your cloud using workload identity'
+title: 'Authorize an Astro Deployment to cloud resources using workload identity'
 id: authorize-deployments-to-your-cloud
 description: Give Astro Deployments access to your cloud resources using a Kubernetes workload identity
 ---